Solar park portfolios – West Europe, USA, Japan

 To avoid project and currency risks, we recommend working with our professional partners for like green Bonds.
 They are equipped with their own in-house research and specialized manager selection team.
 Here, the investment needs for green bonds can already be met from a relatively small investment size diversified by asset class, regions, access and project pipeline – power supply, water and sewage systems, communication, transport sector, education and health care.
 This results at long term in above-average return potential for the investor as passive income possible.
 See also “Why Apple and Google are going solar plants” (BBC-Future)

 Solid Infrastructure like Solar farms as alternative investment

 The growing importance of renewable energy investments like green bonds demands a core competence of your partner in this infrastructure area.
-For example, solar plants in the desert of Morocco and solar plants in China (BBC TV) or long-term algae plantations in the sea, as third-generation biofuels, could cover a significant part of the energy needs of the humankind and, at the same time, could also sustainably reduce the CO2 share in the earth’s atmosphere (study „Negative carbon via ocean afforestation, Department agricultural and biological engineering“, University of Florida, USA, 2012).
+For example, solar plants in the desert of Morocco, solar plants in China (BBC TV) or long-term algae plantations in the sea, as third-generation biofuels, could cover a significant part of the energy needs of the humankind and, at the same time, could also sustainably reduce the CO2 share in the earth’s atmosphere (study „Negative carbon via ocean afforestation, Department agricultural and biological engineering“, University of Florida, USA, 2012).